soulehshaikh99/win-screenshot/README.md

 // Absolute File Path
 let fileName = `${homedir()}\\Desktop\\Coordinates Image.jpg`;

-let imageString = Screenshot.captureByCoordinates({
+Screenshot.captureByCoordinates({

     // Pass coordinates like this
-    coords:{
+    coords: {
-        x1: 0,
+        x1: 50,
-        y1: 0,
+        y1: 50,
-        x2: 800,
+        x2: 400,
-        y2: 800
+        y2: 400
     },
     // Use of JPEG format for taking screenshot
     imageFormat: ImageFormat.JPEG

-});
+}).then(response => {

     // You need to convert encoded base64 string into buffer before writing
-// This will save the screenshot with the specified file name. writeFileSync(fileName, Buffer.from(imageString, 'base64'));
+    // This will save the screenshot with the specified file name. writeFileSync(fileName, Buffer.from(response, 'base64'));

     // This will show the saved screenshot with a blue selection in an explorer window
     // using cmd as inter-process communication call,
     // once the file is done writing spawnSync("cmd.exe", ["/c", `explorer.exe /select, ${fileName}`]);
+});
 ```

 <strong>Screenshot of fullscreen:</strong>